-In this activity, we'll be converting fractions to decimals using both a calculator and some manual systems.
+In this activity, we'll be converting fractions to decimals using a variety of methods.

 Sounds daunting - do not worry!